vicentedpsantos/domain_swapper/README.md

    - Enter a "Swap name" (e.g., "Checkout to Local!!").
    - Enter the "From domain" (e.g., `https://example.com`).
    - Enter the "To domain" (e.g., `http://localhost:3000`).
+   - Check "Exact match?" if you want to match the full URL (default is to determine inclusion).
    - Click "Add Swap" to save.
 The name will appear in the list.

 4. **Edit or Delete Swaps**: